 All assignments are considered late if they are not submitted by 11:59 PM CST on the day they are due.
 For each week that assignments are late, a 10% deduction in the overall grade for that assignment will be enforced.
 Assignments will not be accepted after two weeks past the original due date, except with instructor permission.
 Instructor permission will be granted at the instructor's discretion only for extraordinary circumstances, provided the student contacts the instructor within one week of the original discussion post due date to request the extension.

-Assignments will not be accepted after the last official day of class.
+Assignments other than the Final Exam will not be accepted after the last official day of class (May 6th).

 Methods for Assessing Expected Student Learning Outcomes: Quizzes, writing assignments, midterm exam, final exam.

 COURSE ASSIGNMENTS/GRADING INFORMATION: